-Fires recorded within the boundaries of Fitzpatrick Reserve boundaries occurred between 1990 and 2000.
+Fires mapped within the boundaries of Red Hill occurred between 1993 and 2005.
 Small spot fires mapped outside the reserve were not included in the analysis.
-See "Fitzpatrick Reserve Fire Regime Management Poster" (Appendix 7, ELA 2006) for a map of recorded fire history.

-An analysis of available mapped fire history data showed that 94% of Fitzpatrick Reserve has been burnt since 1952.
-This included one wildfire in 1990 within the eastern section of the reserve and HR burns undertaken within the Reserve and adjacent areas.
+An analysis of available mapped fire history data showed that approximately 54% of Red Hill Reserve has been burnt since 1952.
+The most recent fire event occurred in 2005.
+Fire seems to have been concentrated in the south and west of the reserve.